conda-incubator/conda-pypi/docs/features.md

 The system uses multiple sources for package name mapping which are currently hardcoded.
 In the future, it will use other means to have a more active way to get current name mappings.
-VCS and editable packages are handled as special cases and installed directly with `pip --no-deps`.
+VCS and editable packages are handled as special cases and installed directly with `pip install --no-deps`.

 You can preview what would be installed without making changes using `--dry-run`, install packages in editable development mode with `--editable`